Muxelmann/phd-thesis/README.md

 	- Paragraphs relating to the same topic in 7.4 are combined
 	- The PDF is backed up on Dropbox **but is still subject to change**

+4. Further proofreading - `8 June 2018`
+	- Found several past tense vs present tense mistakes throughout chapter 7.
+Everything regarding the project is now past tense.
+	- Simplified more formulations in Section 7.3, 7.4 and 7.5.
+	- *Still awaiting Timur's remarks* (then I'll send it off to my Examiner)

 ## Thesis structure

 ### Main Chapters